Mankind's Only Hope

 Eph.
 2:4-5 – But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;)

 One thing that is clear in God’s word is that mankind’s only hope is the grace of God.
 Strip away all the accolades of vain glory, remove the earthly material of temporal wealth, set a man face to face with eternity and all that is left is a shriveled up sinner trembling before the majesty of divine justice.
-God may be ignored, discounted and put out of mind by man for the time of his life, but finally he will be compelled to appear before him with whom we have to do, and in that day the greatest of men will bow under the jurisdiction of the Almighty.
-Sin will be brought to account, and the righteous and faithful Judge will exact justice without partiality.
-The boasting of men will not stand in that day, and any hope in life that provided them confidence will be found wanting.
+God may be ignored, discounted and put out of mind by a man for the time of his life, but finally he will be compelled to appear before him with whom we have to do.
+In that day, the greatest of men will bow under the jurisdiction of the Almighty, sin will be brought to account and the righteous and faithful Judge will execute justice without partiality.
+The boasting of men will not stand in that day, and any hope in life that provided him with confidence will be found wanting.
 Again I say, God’s grace is man’s only hope.

-Now the time for grace is now!
-Do not expect to be met with grace when you stand before Him, having rejected that which He offers today!
+Beloved, the time for grace is now!
+Do not expect to be met with grace when you stand before Him having rejected that which He offers today!
 The door of opportunity is open now, and the riches of his mercy and his great love is commended toward you in this present time.
-However, that will not last forever.
-God abounds in longsuffering, but His longsuffering is not eternal.
+However, this will not last forever.
+God abounds in His longsuffering, but His suffering is only long, not eternal.
 Justice will one day replace the offer of grace as God’s righteousness arises to unleash the consuming fire of His holiness.
 In that day, it will be too late!
 Grace is speaking now!